virginatlanticdevelopment/front-end-test/README.md

 1) The code must be your own work.
 If you have a strong case to use a small code snippet of someone else's e.g. a boilerplate function, it must be clearly commented and attributed to the original author.
 1) You must include any unit tests you think are appropriate.
-1) Give consideration to performance.
+1) Give consideration to performance and accessability.

 ## What it should do
 Build a 'search results page' which connects to our holiday search API to display a list of holidays for a given location and departure date.
 Select what data items (example listed below) you think should be included on the page.